Every company (and probably every sales person within a company) has different routes through their sales processes and methods.

 That's why you can find so much content detailing, "The Best Sales Pipeline," or maybe, "Tips for Building a Winning Pipeline."
 How about the wonderful click-bait style titles of, “The Secret to Sales Pipelines They Don’t Want You to Know.”

 Good thing this article isn't one of those, right?
 Below we will outline some great practices when dealing with sales pipelines.
 No promises that they are the best or guarantees you'll be winning after, but some honest tips we find have proven to work.

 |PRO TIP: Moving customers through the sales pipeline can become tough to manage.
 Using a CRM software can help your sales team be a more productive and efficient machine.|

 What is a sales pipeline?

 A sale pipeline is a visual approach that shows the process that both a sale prospect and sale rep must go through to be turned into a customer and meet quota.
-The pipeline shows actual actions that must be done to meet those goals and outlines which deal may need more attention and how well the entire sales team is doing as a whole.
+The pipeline (similar, but different than a sales funnel) shows actual actions that must be done to meet those goals and outlines which deal may need more attention and how well the entire sales team is doing as a whole.